 Meridians: Heart, Pericardium, Lungs, Kidney

-Key TCM Actions & Medicinal Uses: Clears Heat/Expels Toxicity: palpation’s, anger, acne, wounds, lice, scabies, intestinal worms, scalds, sore throat, cough.
-Expels Wind/Relieves Itching: cold and flu caused by wind heat, fever, eczema, rashes (including nettle rash), bites and headaches.
-Reduces Inflammation: eye infections, ulcers, gangrene.
-Circulates Qi: asthma, bronchitis, depression, flatulence, low back pain.
-Promotes Menstration/Aids Childbirth: infertility, expels after birth, soothes child birthing.
+Medicinal Uses: Palpitations, anger, acne, wounds, lice, scabies, intestinal worms, scalds, sore throat, cough, cold and flu caused by Wind Heat, fever, eczema, rashes (including nettle rash), bites and headaches, eye infections, ulcers, gangrene, asthma, bronchitis, depression, flatulence, low back pain, infertility, expels after birth, soothes child birthing.

 Flavors/Temps: Pungent, a Bit Bitter, Cool, Drying

-Caution: Very safe, HOWEVER, remember not to use the essential oil internally!
+Caution: Considered very safe.
+Remember not to use the essential oil internally!
 Used in too large a dose it can become poisonous and cause death by convulsions.

 In TCM lavender is used to treat infertility, infection, anxiety and fever.
 In Arabic medicine it has been used to treat nausea and kidney problems.
 In Roman times the blossoms sold for about the same as a months wage for a farm laborer.
 The blossoms were used by the Romans to bath in for there fragrance and antiseptic properties.
 It has been strewn across floors of churches and homes in Europe on festive days or to make bonfires with to keep away the evil spirits.
 Traditionally bundles of lavender were placed in the hands of women during childbirth to promote courage and strength.
 Planting lavender around your house will protect your family from evil spirits.
 Putting it between bedsheets will prevent fighting between a husband and wife.